Evidence for lensing of gravitational waves from LIGO-Virgo: Abstract

 \section{Abstract}

-Recently, the LIGO-Virgo Collaboration (LVC) concluded that there is no evidence for lensed gravitational waves (GW) in the first half of the O3 run \citep{LIGO2021}, claiming ``We find the observation of lensed events to be unlikely, with the fractional rate at $\mu > 2$ being $3.3 \times 10^{-4}$”.
+Recently, the LIGO-Virgo Collaboration (LVC) has concluded there is no evidence for lensed gravitational waves (GW) in the first half of the O3 run \citep{LIGO2021}, claiming ``We find the observation of lensed events to be unlikely, with the fractional rate at $\mu > 2$ being $3.3 \times 10^{-4}$”.
 While we agree that the chance of an individual GW event being lensed at $\mu > 2$ is smaller than $<10^{-3}$, the number of observed events depends on the product of this small probability times the rate of mergers at high redshift.
 Observational constraints from the stochastic GW background indicate that the rate of conventional mass BBH mergers ($8 < M /{\rm M}_{\odot} < 15$) in the redshift range $1 < z < 2$ could be as high as O($10^7$) events per year, more than sufficient to compensate for the intrinsically low probability of lensing.
 To reach the LVC trigger threshold these events require high magnification, but would still produce up to 10 to 30 LVC observable events per year.
-Thus, all the LVC observed ordinary stellar mass BBH mergers from this epoch must be strongly lensed {\it in addition up to $10^6$ more events would be below threshold}.
-By adopting low-rates at high redshift, LVC assumes that lensed events can not be taking place, thus incorrectly assigning them a closer distance and higher masses by a factor of a few (typically 2 to 5).
-The LVC adopted priors on time delay are in tension with the distribution of observed time delays in lensed quasars.
-Pairs of events like GW190421\_213856–GW190910\_112807 and GW190424\_180648–GW190910\_112807, which are directly assigned a probability of zero by LVC, should be instead considered as prime candidates to be strongly lensed GW pairs, since their separation in time is consistent with observations of time delays in lensed quasars.
-Correcting for the LVC wrong Bayesian priors - maximum merger rate of conventional mass BBH in $1 < z <2$, and gravitational lensing time-delay model, reverses the LVC conclusions and supports the strong gravitational lensing hypothesis for a significant fraction of the lensed candidates identified by LVC.
+Thus, all the LVC observed ordinary stellar mass BBH mergers from this epoch must be strongly lensed with as many as $10^6\,yr^{-1}$ events lying below the current detection threshold.
+By adopting a low BBH coalescence rate at high redshift, LVC implicitly assume that lensed events are insignificant and thus incorrectly underestimate the distances of most BBH events and correspondingly overestimate masses by factors of 2 to 5.
+Furthermore, the LVC adopted priors on time delay for ideal circularly symmetric lenses are in tension with the known distribution of observed time delays of lensed quasars that require elliptical potentials with a broad spread of time delays.
+Pairs of events like GW190421\_213856–GW190910\_112807 and GW190424\_180648–GW190910\_112807, which are directly assigned a probability of zero by LVC, should instead be considered as candidate lensed BBH pairs, since their separation in time is typical of lensed quasars.
+Replacing the LVC model prior for the time delay distribution with the empirical Quasar-based distribution reverses the LVC conclusions and says that a significant fraction of BBH pairs identified by LVC are viable multiply-lensed events, including quadruple systems.